 As you can see in the example below, the MailingName is no longer NULL as it replaced the NULL values with an empty string.
 This achieves the same as using the CONCAT() function, but requires a lot more code and readability.

 The next set of code is using the new CONCAT() function that is in SQL Server 2012 and later versions with a SELECT statement.
 It replaces NULL values with an empty string of type VARCHAR(1).
 This SQL statement is much easier to read and write when you need to have NULL code handling in place and generate a single string in a single column with spaces as a separator.

 SELECT Title, FirstName, MiddleName, LastName, CONCAT(Title,' ',FirstName,' ',MiddleName,' ',LastName) as MailingName FROM Person.Person

 If you see the results of this, all MailingName values are present, even if they have some of the columns set to NULL.

 As you can see this new function is very handy and behaves much different that the old form of concatenation.
 Instead of evaluating to NULL if any if the columns contain NULL values, the CONCAT() function replaces it with an empty string.
 This is very useful for coding around NULL values.

-- Check out these additional resources:
+- Check out these additional resources for this SQL tutorial: